KlaudiaBC/FST-Project-Empire-of-Thoughts/README.md

 </p>

 **Add messages**
 One of the useful features provided by django framework is the messages system, which gives the User feedback about the action he has taken.
 I have added the bootstrap classes to the default messages coming in a django package.
 In order to do so, I have defined the classes in the *settings.py* file.
-To render the message connected to a particular action, I have added the for loop into my *base.html* file, which takes all messages and renders them in the specified cases: when User add, edit or delete post as well as when User add the comment.
+To render the message connected to a particular action, I have added the for loop into my *base.html* file, which takes all messages and renders them in the specified cases: when User add or edit the post as well as when User add the comment.

 <p align="center">
   <img src="https://github.com/KlaudiaBC/FST-Project-Empire-of-Thoughts/blob/main/static/images/readme/messages.png?raw=true" alt="messages">